annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 	<img src="/assets/images/iclr-acceptance.png">
 </figure>

 I would speculate that the effect is particularly large for papers by big labs that managed to attract a lot of attention (especially big industry labs with considerable PR resources).
 Arguably Google AI's BERT {% cite DevlinChangEtAl_2019_BERT_Pre-training_of_Deep_Bidirectional_Transformers_for_Language_Understanding %} entirely circumvented the peer review process because the paper was already famous and widely cited by the time it got to NAACL.
-There was [no way it could have been reviewed anonymously](https://medium.com/@ryancotterell/we-should-anonymize-model-names-during-peer-review-bcab0cc78946).
+It is [highly unlikely that it could be reviewed anonymously](https://medium.com/@ryancotterell/we-should-anonymize-model-names-during-peer-review-bcab0cc78946).

 Should BERT have gotten the best paper award?
-I don't know, but perhaps we should think through the whole issue of "peer review" vs "PR review".
-When something gets so attention, it just seems highly important, and the reviewers can hardly be expected to be immune to that.
-If we do accept hype as a valid indicator of scientific merit,we should at least recognize that it is distinct from the criteria we apply to all other papers, and therefore they should not compete for conference acceptance and awards.
+Quite possibly, but perhaps we should think through the whole issue of "peer review" vs "PR review".
+When something gets so much attention, it just seems highly important, and the reviewers can hardly be expected to be immune to that.
+If we do accept hype as a valid indicator of scientific merit, we should at least recognize that it is distinct from the criteria we apply to all other papers, and therefore they should not compete for conference acceptance and awards.

 ### How blind are acceptance decisions?